Aliper02/Exomoons_Catalogue/README.txt

 - Units are included in parentheses.
 - Missing or unknown values are indicated with a blank space.
 - All measurements are referenced to published literature (see "References" column).
+- PLATO and HWO candidate CSV files include all available parameters from the exoplanet.eu database plus selection flags for each filtering step.
+- Candidate counts from filtering:
+  - **PLATO:** 592 candidates
+  - **HWO:** 12 candidates

 -----------------------------
 License